open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>podMonitorSelector</b></td>
         <td>map[string]string</td>
         <td>
           PodMonitors to be selected for target discovery.
-This is a map of {key,value} pairs.<br/>
+This is a map of {key,value} pairs.
+Each {key,value} in the map is going to exactly match a label in a PodMonitor's meta labels.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>scrapeInterval</b></td>
         <td>string</td>
         <td>
           Interval between consecutive scrapes.
-Equivalent to the same setting on the Prometheus CRD.<br/>
+Equivalent to the same setting on the Prometheus CRD.
+ Default: "30s"<br/>
           <br/>
             <i>Format</i>: duration<br/>
             <i>Default</i>: 30s<br/>